 Can You Whiten Veneers?

-If your composite resin veneers start to look yellow or brown, you may be tempted to try an at-home whitening treatment.
-However, composite resin doesn't respond well to whitening.
-This is why it's always a good idea to talk to you dentist before you whiten your teeth, explains the American Dental Association.
+If you're wondering how to whiten your composite veneers, you may be tempted to try an at-home whitening treatment.
+Unfortunately, composite resin doesn't respond well to whitening.
+The American Dental Association explains that this is just one reason why it's always a good idea to talk to your dentist before whitening your teeth.

-To prevent stains, it's important to care for your veneers as you would care for your own enamel.
+As is often the case with dental hygiene, sustained care can make a huge difference.
+To prevent stains, it's essential to take care of your veneers the way you would take care of your enamel.
 Try to steer clear of color-saturated foods and drinks that could lead to staining.
-This includes beverages like coffee and tea, and foods like curry, pasta sauce, berries and balsamic vinegar.
+This includes beverages like coffee and tea and foods like curry, pasta sauce, berries, and balsamic vinegar.

-If you don't want to give up your daily cup of joe, brush your teeth afterward with a toothbrush like the Colgate 360° Advanced 4 Zone.
-This toothbrush removes bacteria from teeth, tongue, cheeks and gums.
+That said, if you don't want to give up your daily cup of joe — mornings can be challenging, we know! — brush your teeth afterward with a toothbrush.
 If you're not at home and don't have access to your toothbrush, rinse with water after enjoying your beverage to help prevent stains.